SineshX/markdown-cheatsheet/README.md

 - [x] A completed task

 ~~~
- Markup : - [ ] An uncompleted task
+ raw sample  : - [ ] An uncompleted task
           - [x] A completed task
 ~~~